New York state's COVID-19 death toll nears 9/11 level

-NEW YORK (Reuters) - New York state recorded more than 500 coronavirus-related deaths in a single day, bringing its total to nearly 3,000, or about the same number killed in the United States in the Sept.
-11, 2001, attacks, Governor Andrew Cuomo said on Friday.
+NEW YORK (Reuters) - New York state braced for an onslaught of new COVID-19 cases next week after recording more than 500 deaths in a single day, bringing the total to nearly 3,000, or about the same number killed in the United States in the Sept.
+11, 2001, attacks.

-New York City has mere days to prepare for the worst of the novel coronavirus onslaught, said Mayor Bill de Blasio, whose city has suffered more than a quarter of U.S. deaths in the outbreak.
+New York City, the pandemic’s epicenter, has mere days to prepare for the worst of the novel coronavirus outbreak, said Mayor Bill de Blasio, whose city has suffered more than a quarter of U.S. coronavirus-related deaths.
 He pleaded for federal government help to end a shortage of medical staff and ventilators.

 “I think somehow in Washington, there’s an assumption (that) there’s weeks to prepare,” de Blasio said on MSNBC.
 “There’s not weeks anymore.
 It is days now.”

-The 24-hour death toll was 562, raising the New York state total to 2,935 fatalities, Cuomo said.
-He called it the “highest single increase in the number of deaths since we started.”
+The 24-hour death toll was 562, raising the New York state total to 2,935 fatalities, Governor Andrew Cuomo said.
+He said it was the “highest single increase in the number of deaths since we started.”

 The Sept.
 11 attacks killed nearly 3,000 people, most of them at New York City’s World Trade Center.